 Well whatever your answer, you’ve come to the right place.

-Today I want to rank my 20 favorite detective anime TV series and movies that you might want to check out.
+I’m ranking my favorite detective anime of all time (including TV and movies) that I think everyone should check out.
 Let’s dive in!

 20. Yakushiji Ryouko no Kaiki Jikenbo